- Jump to:

 Masters admissions policies and procedures at the School of Computer Science vary by department and program.

 SCS Graduate Online Application

-There is a common online application form available for admission to SCS Ph.D. programs and select Masters within the School of Computer Science.
-With the SCS Graduate Online Application, you may apply to up to two PhD programs and any of the Masters listed below.
+There is a common online application form available for admission to SCS Ph.D. programs and any Masters programs (except for the Master of Science in Computational Biology) within the School of Computer Science.
+With the SCS Graduate Online Application, you may apply to up to three Ph.D. programs and any of Masters programs.

 Application deadlines, procedures and policies for all other programs are at the discretion of the home department.
 Please refer to the Masters Programs page for links to individual program pages and application information.